turingschool/mod-0-curriculum/shared/problem-solving.md

   <p>Approaching complex tasks in code is very similar to approaching complex tasks in real life!
 Similar to the dad in the video, your program only does <em>exactly</em> what you tell it to do, so it's very important that we can break challenging problems down into clear and simple steps.</p>
 </div>

-## Problem-Solving Process
+## Problem Solving Process
-With practice, you'll get faster at problem-solving, but in the beginning it can be helpful to slow down the process and think through each step.
-We recommend using the following 8 steps to Problem-Solving as a guide to help you get started.
+With practice, you'll get faster at problem solving, but in the beginning it can be helpful to slow down the process and think through each step.
+We recommend using the following 8 steps to Problem Solving as a guide to help you get started.
 1. **Restate the goal.** Reframe the end goal in your own words.
 Take note of *exactly* what you expect to happen.
 1. **Consider the data.** What data types are you working with?
 Will you use parameters and arguments?
 1. **Ask clarifying questions.** If anything is still unclear, pause for a moment to get clarification.
 You'll need to have a clear idea of both what you're hoping to accomplish and the data you're working with before you begin.